 What's Open at Yosemite During the Summer

 The opening date for Tioga Pass depends on the weather and how long it takes to get the previous winter's snow off the road.
 It usually opens by late May or early June.
 Glacier Point usually opens in early May or late June, depending on road conditions.
-See a list of opening/closing dates since 1933.

 All of the Yosemite tours operate in summer, including the open-air tram tours and moonlight tours on full-moon nights.